 - The structure and functions of the brain may change

 Can You Overdose on Meth?

-Additionally, meth is infused with other substances that pose an even greater health risk.
+Additionally, meth that has been infused with other substances poses an even greater health risk.
 As NIDA reports, approximately 6% of all Americans have abused meth at least once, measures must be taken.
 Joining a meth rehab program in Ohio is the safest way to help an individual with meth addiction.

 Here are some of the services offered by our meth addiction treatment program in Ohio:

 - Addiction treatment therapies

 Taking the first step to recovering from an addiction is often the hardest thing to do.
 Don’t let that stop you from getting the help you need.
 With the help of Midwest Detox Center’s meth addiction treatment program, you’ll be able to recover with a dedicated team there every step of the way.
 Contact us via 833.647.0392 and let us help you with fast and effective recovery.